Fall Harvest Salad

 A wooden bowl of the fall harvest salad with apple slices, bacon, candied walnuts, and goat cheese.

 What does fall harvest mean to you?
 In Iowa (where I spent my childhood), fall harvest is the process of removing the crops (that were planted in the spring or summertime) for consumption.
-It is a labor intensive time, and farmers work overtime to get the corn and soybeans out of the fields before winter sets in.
+It is a labor-intensive time, and farmers work overtime to get the corn and soybeans out of the fields before winter sets in.

-FYI, these hand crafted wooden bowls were recently purchased at the Holland Bowl Mill in Holland, MI.
+FYI, these hand-crafted wooden bowls were recently purchased at the Holland Bowl Mill in Holland, MI.
 We vacationed in the area and visited their shop after a friend recommended them to us.
 So many beautiful items!

-I had these engraved with my business name and the date of inception, since it was a free service.
+I had these engraved with my business name and the date of inception since it was a free service.

 Side view of a serving bowl of the harvest salad with apple slices.

-Ingredients needed for Fall Harvest Salad:
+Ingredients needed for Apple Harvest Salad:

 • Red Onion – You must add onion to your salads.
 Red onion and green onions are my favs!